 The word bourgeoisie came about to refer to those living in market towns, which used to be called “le bourg” or “burgeis” (walled city) in old French.
 For instance, if you walk around Paris, you will see “Faubourg” marked on several street signs, meaning the edge of the city.

-Historically, after the Gauls and the tribes of France, people broke down into 2 classes, the noblesse and the peasants.
+Historically, after the Gauls, Romans, and the Frankish tribes of France, people broke down into 2 classes, the noblesse and the peasants.
 As cities began form, a new social class of merchants emerged building businesses to serve either the noblesse or the peasants, and making money.
 These newly monied classes became known as the bourgeois.